Discrete harmonic functions in the three-quarter plane: Introduction

 \begin{enumerate}[label=(H\arabic*)] \item The walk is homogeneous inside the cone with transition probabilities $\{p_{i,j}\}_{-1\leq i,j\leq 1}$ to the nearest neighbors; \item The transition probabilities are symmetric ($p_{i,j}=p_{j,i}$) and $p_{0,0}=p_{-1,1}=p_{1,-1}=0$; \item In the list $p_{1,1}$, $p_{1,0}$, $p_{0,-1}$, $p_{-1,-1}$, $p_{-1,0}$, $p_{0,1}$, there are no two consecutive zeros; \item The drifts are zero: $\sum_{-1\leq i,j \leq 1}ip_{i,j}=0$ and $\sum_{-1\leq i,j \leq 1}jp_{i,j}=0$. \end{enumerate}

 We first suppose with \ref{H1} the random walks to be homogeneous with small steps, which therefore provide us techniques and tools developed in \cite{FaIaMa-17}.
 Moreover, with assumption \ref{H2}, we suppose the walks to be symmetric with no anti-diagonal jumps.
+If we do not exclude non-zero probabilities $p_{-1,1}$ and $p_{1,-1}$, as noted in \cite[Sec.\ 2]{RaTr-18}, after the change of variable $\varphi$ we would end up with random walks with non-zero probabilities $p_{-2,1}$ and $p_{2,1}$ respectively for big jumps of vector $(-2,-1)$ and $(2,1)$.
+Note that the analytic theory for walks with big steps is still incomplete \cite{CoBo-83,Co-92}.
+A related consequence would be the presence of more unknowns in the functional equation \eqref{eq:functional_equation_sym} (namely $\sum_{i\geq 1}f(i-2,i)x^{i}y^{i}$ and $\sum_{i\geq 1}f(i,i-2)x^{i}y^{i}$), making the problem not solvable with our techniques.
 The third hypothesis \ref{H3} is not essential in the study, but automatically excludes degenerate cases which could have been studied with easier methods.
 Finally, we assume the walks to have zero drifts with \ref{H4}.
 Note that the zero and non-zero drifts are two very different frameworks \cite{Du-14}, and most results are given in the non-zero drift case.
 Furthermore, \ref{H4} makes the random walks hit the negative axes almost surely.
+Observe that the hypotheses \ref{H2} and \ref{H4} are non-redundant: a model can satisfy \ref{H2} and not \ref{H4}\footnoteN{For example the random walk with transition probabilities $p_{-1,0}=p_{0,-1}=1/4$ and $p_{1,1}=1/2$.} and vice versa\footnoteN{For instance the random walk with transition probabilities $p_{1,0}=p_{1,1}=p_{0,-1}=1/5$ and $p_{-1,0}=2/5$.}.
 Figure~\ref{fig:Walks-H1H2H3} illustrates a possible transition probabilities set which satisfies \ref{H1}, \ref{H2} and \ref{H3}.
 We will use the combinatorial step set terminology: the simple model is when $p_{1,0}=p_{1,0}=p_{-1,0}=p_{0,-1}=1/4$, Gouyou-Beauchamps model has $p_{1,0}=p_{-1,1}=p_{-1,0}=p_{1,-1}=1/4$ and Gessel model is $p_{1,0}=p_{1,1}=p_{-1,0}=p_{-1,-1}=1/4$.
 In addition, we ask the associated discrete harmonic functions $f=\left(f(i,j)\right)_{(i,j)\in\mathcal{C}}$ to satisfy four properties:

 \begin{enumerate}[label=(P\arabic*)] \item For all $i\geq 1$ or $j \geq 1$, $f(i,j)=\sum_{-1\leq i_{0},j_{0} \leq 1}p_{i_{0},j_{0}}f(i+i_{0},j+j_{0})$; \item If $i\leq 0$, $f(i,0)=0$ and if $j\leq 0$, then $f(0,j)=0$; \item If $i>0$ or $j>0$ then $f(i,j)>0$. \end{enumerate} We also make the hypothesis \ref{P4} which, as we shall see (Remark~\ref{rem:symm-cdt}), will be automatically satisfied for positive harmonic functions associated to symmetric step sets. \begin{enumerate}[label=(P4)] \item For all $(i,j)\in\mathcal{C}$, $f(i,j)=f(j,i)$. \end{enumerate}